teacherguy2020/now-playing/alexa/README.md

 - One-shot phrasing (`ask <skill> to ...`) may sometimes launch the skill without passing the tail request, depending on Alexa parsing.
 - Parsed artist sets are sent to API queue-building routes, which produce the combined queue/mix.

-Operational notes:

-- Alexa lifecycle state is exposed via `/alexa/was-playing` so UI surfaces can reflect Alexa-active playback sessions.
-- Keep your API and Alexa `TRACK_KEY` values identical.
-- If behavior changes in queue endpoints, re-test Alexa queue advancement and next-track narration.

 ## Correcting Alexa mis-hears (artist / album / playlist)

 When Alexa hears the wrong name, you can teach corrections in `config.html`.